ironbar/luxai/reports/04_Modeling.md

 However I also need to provide information such as day/night cycle, research points...
 So I have searched for a conditioned Unet and I have found this paper [Conditioned-U-Net: Introducing a Control Mechanism in the U-Net for Multiple Source Separations](https://arxiv.org/abs/1907.01277)

-It seems the right way to tackle the problem.
+I have read the paper and it seems the right way to tackle the problem.
 The ouput of the model will have binary cross-entropy loss because sometimes there are multiple actions for the same cell (imagine a unit inside a house)

+It already has a [github implementation](https://github.com/gabolsgabs/cunet) that uses keras, so I could try to use that code directly and see if it works.

 ### 4.3 Results